MrEbabi/Global-Coupons-for-Woocommerce-Plugin/global-coupons/README.txt

 **Generate availability-restricted WooCommerce coupons and let customers to see&use coupons on My Account.**

 Global Coupons are customizated WooCommerce coupons which have several restriction options and regarding to those restrictions, the coupons are available for the customers.
-Customers can check and use the Active or Deactive Global Coupons on the My Account - Coupons part.
-If a coupon is active for customer, customer can directly apply the coupon unless their cart is empty.
+Customers can check the published Global Coupons on the My Account - Coupons part and see if a coupon is Active or Deactive.
+If a coupon is Active for customer, then customer can directly apply the coupon if their cart is not empty.

 **The coupon restrictions are: First Order, Number of Orders, Amount of Orders, Special For You, Number of Reviews and Activate Date Interval.**